RobertTalbert/discretecs-vault/Vertex coloring.md

 Notes:
 - The labels used in a coloring are not necessarily literally colors; they can be text labels, numbers, etc.
+- Every graph has a proper coloring, which can be obtained by using a different color for every vertex.

 ## Examples and Non-Examples